renatootescu/tampermonkey-script-low-vis-linkedin-jobs/README.md

 ## SOLUTION

-A Tampermonkey script that runs every 2s and changes the opacity of the job cards where the footer text equals "promoted".
+A Tampermonkey script that runs every 2s and changes the opacity of the job cards where the footer text equals "viewed/saved" (the image examples bellow are for "promoted").

 ![Opacity 0.2 for "Promoted"](/assets/03_Example_of_Linkedin_job.jpg)